AmazingYe-oss/edu-rag-bot/README_EN.md

 ## Overview

-This project is a production-oriented cloud-native engineering practice for a Large Language Model based RAG application.
+This project is a production-grade Cloud-Native engineering practice for Large Language Model (LLM) RAG (Retrieval-Augmented Generation) applications.

-Starting from a local Retrieval-Augmented Generation script, the project gradually evolves into an enterprise-grade AI application delivery system on Kubernetes.
-It covers containerization, microservice decomposition, CI/CD automation, GitOps-based continuous delivery, Ingress-based Layer 7 traffic management, Prometheus and Grafana observability, and persistent vector database storage with ChromaDB.
+Starting from a simple local RAG script, the project systematically evolved through containerization, microservices decoupling, CI/CD automation, GitOps continuous delivery, Layer-7 traffic routing via Ingress, observability construction with Prometheus + Grafana, and state persistence using the ChromaDB vector database.
+It ultimately builds an enterprise-level AI application delivery pipeline based on Kubernetes.

-> Core design principle: bridge the engineering gap between an AI demo and a production-ready AI application by focusing on delivery automation, scalability, observability, persistence, and cloud-native operations.
+> **Core Philosophy:** Bridging the engineering gap between an "AI Demo" and a "Production-grade AI Application."
+It focuses on solving real-world cloud-native challenges such as delivery, scalability, observability, state persistence, and automated operations.

 ---

 ## Architecture Topology

-The system implements compute-storage separation, frontend-backend decoupling, Layer 7 traffic routing, and full-stack observability on Kubernetes.
+The project implements the separation of compute and storage, frontend-backend decoupling, Layer-7 traffic access, and full-stack observability within Kubernetes.

 ```mermaid
 flowchart LR